antsand/bc_challenge/README.md

 - To compile the file, we need to run sass.php which will compile the \*.scss files into css.
 - The css file is generated and saved in public/css/main.css

+## Unit Testing:
+Currently we do end to end testing using cypress